Quantum Riemannian geometry of the discrete interval and q-deformation: Laplacian and elements of QFT on

 for $i=2,\cdots,n-1$.
-Then for the free field QFT partition functions etc we are interested in
+Then for the free field QFT partition functions etc., we are interested in

-with $\alpha$ a real coupling constant.
-This is quadratic and hence can be evaluated as a determinant.
-The key part in the massless case is $\det(L)$ which does not depend on the metric $h_i$ coefficients.
+with $\alpha$ a real coupling constant and $\mu_i>0$ a measure of `integration' (now a sum) on $A_n$.
+This action is quadratic and hence can be evaluated as a determinant.
 This also applies in the real scalar field case where we have $\prod_i\extd\psi(i)$.
-One can find that $\det(L)=0$ if $s=-1$ and if $s=1$ then